Entrance Exam: Saturday, December 7 at 8:00 a.m.

-All students should arrive by 7:45 a.m.
 Enter through the Student Entrance.
 Two #2 pencils and $25 cash or check made payable to Regina Dominican are required for the exam.
-You cannot use a calculator on the mathematics section.
-Also, anyone requesting extended time should submit proper documentation to the office of enrollment and recruitment by December 2, 2017.
+You cannot use a calculator during the mathematics section.

 The HSPT suggests the following to prepare for the exam:

-- Pace yourself.
+2) Pace yourself.
 Each section has a time limit.
 The test administrators should announce when time is halfway through so you can determine if you are working at a pace that will allow you to finish.
-Also, try not to spend too much time on one item.

-- Answer every question.
+3) Answer every question.
 If you are unsure of an answer, take your best guess.
-The number of items you answer correctly determines your score.
 There is no penalty for answering incorrectly.

-- Check your work.
-First, if there is time left, go back and review your answers.
-Secondly, check to make sure each item has only one response.
+4) Check your work.
+If there is time left, go back and review your answers.
+Additionally, check to make sure each item has only one response.

 Regina Dominican Scholarship Awards and Course Selection Preference

-Only students who test at Regina Dominican on the testing date receive Regina Dominican merit scholarships.
-Additionally, students who test at Regina Dominican on the entrance exam date receive financial aid and course selection preference.
+Only students who test at Regina Dominican on the initial testing date — December 7 — are eligible to receive Regina Dominican merit scholarships.
+Additionally, students testing on December 7 receive financial aid and course selection preference.

 Click here to learn more about tuition assistance and scholarships.